johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

   * Training length (number of epochs)
   * Optimization algorithms (what algorithm to use for learning)
   * Learning rate (how fast to learn; this can be dynamic)
-  * Regularization (prevents the model being dominated by a few nodes)
 * Neural network architecture
   * Number of layers
   * Layer types (convolution, fully-connected, batch or pooling)